Frequently asked questions (FAQs)

 • For example, if your school selects Phases 2 and 3, all teachers will have access to a comprehensive set of online materials for Years 4–8.
 If your school chooses all Phases, you’ll have access to resources for Years 0–8 and any teacher can assign materials to any student across the full range.

 • We are committed to ensuring all students achieve success and so we will also enable access to resources above/below your purchased level on a case-by-case basis.
-For example:
+If your school ends at Year 6 but needs access to Years 7 and 8 resources to further challenge your students, we can provide Phase 3 digital resources.
+Please contact Customer Support at cs.au@oup.com or free call 0800 466 514.

 How will the programme support students who are working across different levels in various strands?

 • The pedagogy and methodology of the programme offers multiple pathways so students can access the curriculum at their own point of need.
-The workbooks (for consolidation post explicit and intentional teaching) are based on a developmental approach that incorporates scaffolding to manage cognitive load (guided, independent, extended), which gradually reduces to allow students to become confident and independent mathematicians, with clear and simple layouts to maximise student learning and understanding.
-Topics follow a scope and sequence that supports the sequential acquisition of mathematical skills, concepts and knowledge.
+The workbooks (for consolidation post explicit and intentional teaching) are based on a developmental approach that incorporates scaffolding to manage cognitive load (guided, independent, extended), which gradually reduces to allow students to become confident and independent mathematicians.
+With clear and simple layouts to maximise student learning and understanding, topics follow a scope and sequence that supports the sequential acquisition of mathematical skills, concepts and knowledge.

 • Not all sections have to be completed by all students - teachers will guide students to the best level of consolidation and practice for each student.
 Some students will complete all sections; other students might only get to independent practice and not attempt extended practice for some topics.
-The same applies to the investigations and mastery tasks that are provided on the teacher dashboard.
+The same applies to the investigations and mastery tasks that are provided on the Teacher Dashboard.

 Make It Count Action Plan